Sinn Won Han

 Welcome to Sinn Won's academic homepage!

 I am a social demographer studying low fertility challenges in the postindustrial world.
-Under this overarching theme, my ongoing research explores several agendas as follows: (1) long-term labor market transformations and the post-2010 fertility declines in Nordic Europe and the United States, (2) the divergence in fertility between Japan and South Korea since 2000, and (3) the left-right political fertility gap hypothesis and its empirical validity.
+Under this overarching theme, my ongoing research explores several agendas as follows: (1) long-term labor market transformations, growing fundamental uncertainty, and their implications for the ongoing decline in period fertility rates in economically advanced moderate-fertility societies (e.g., the Nordic countries, US), (2) sources of the post-1990 divergence in fertility between South Korea and Japan, and (3) the left-right political fertility gap hypothesis and its empirical validity in advanced industrial democracies.

-My dissertation, The Normative Foundations of Postindustrial Fertility Variation, explored the sources of the variation in fertility levels across high-income countries.
-Questions that were addressed include (1) whether and how individuals' views and perceptions towards childbearing are shaped by the normative context that valorizes the desirable roles of men and women (Population and Development Review & European Sociological Review), and (2) how people's gender-role beliefs and visions of family life have differently evolved in different countries?
+My doctoral dissertation, The Normative Foundations of Postindustrial Fertility Variation, explored the sources of the variation in fertility levels across high-income postindustrial countries.
+Questions that were addressed include (1) whether and how individuals' views and perceptions towards childbearing are shaped by the normative context varlorizing the desirable roles of men and women <Population and Development Review, European Sociological Review>, and (2) how people's gender-role beliefs and visions of family life have differently evolved in different countries?

 Photography by Brian Tam, HKU